Hello, we are Tony and Cat.

 The sections on Disaster and Rebuilding set the scene for the life changes we made in Course Correction and The Sprint to FI.
 If you’d like to read a firsthand account of recession-related bankruptcy and foreclosure, check out Sections 1 and 2.
 If you want to head right for the FIRE stuff, then Sections 3 & 4 are for you.

-We aren’t holding much back here, despite having done some things in the past that we’re not proud of.
+We aren’t holding much back here, despite having made some choices in the past that we’re not proud of.
 We hope that by putting ourselves out there, others will know that they are not alone, and perhaps some of the things we did can help you.

 Over the course of writing this blog, we: